 Isla Mujeres is an easy 20-minute ferry ride from Puerto Juarez, just north of Cancun.

 We prearranged transportation (through Happy Shuttle) from the airport to the ferry terminal.
 During the 25-minute drive from the airport, we chatted with our driver about sports in Mexico, learning that soccer, baseball, and boxing are some of the popular sports Mexicans follow.
-It’s always fun to learn these tidbits about a place from a local!
+I always enjoy learning these tidbits!

 Once at Puerto Juarez, we purchased our ferry tickets and waited in line for the next ferry.
 Ferries depart every 30 minutes during the day, so the wait is never too long.